 Tired driving might seem like an unavoidable part of modern life, but many fatigued drivers might not realize how dangerous such behavior can be.
 A recent AAA study found that drowsy driving is a leading factor in crashes.
-The Pennsylvania Department of Transportation reports that every year falling asleep behind the wheel causes at least 100,000 car accidents in the United States.
-More than 1,500 people die and 40,000 people are seriously injured in these accidents.
+Thousands of people are seriously injured in these accidents.
 In some cases, the driver who fell asleep was drunk or under the influence of a drug.

 Many drivers admit to driving while fatigued, and might be tempted to cut others slack if they cause an accident.
 But drowsy drivers and drivers who fall asleep at the wheel had a choice.
 They could have pulled over and taken a break.
 Instead, these drivers chose to remain on the road and put everyone at risk.

 Asleep at the wheel accidents are among the most serious ones we handle at our law firm.
 That’s because many drivers don’t slow down before crashing into another vehicle.
 They might even accelerate, as their foot might be on the gas pedal while they’re sleeping.